samooth/spacedrive/README.md

 #### `const batch = drive.batch()`

-Useful for atomically mutate the drive, has the same interface as Hyperdrive.
+Useful for atomically mutate the drive, has the same interface as Spacedrive.

 #### `await batch.flush()`